Your area Not set — showing everywhere

 Not addressed

-Victoria, a music teacher, expressed concern over the elimination of a music position at Rippowam Middle School and the resulting shuffling of staff.
-She argued that these cuts harm student-teacher relationships, reduce educational quality, and discourage recruitment.
+Victoria, a music teacher, raised concerns regarding the elimination of a music position at Rippowam Middle School and the constant shuffling of teachers.
+She argued that these cuts harm student-teacher relationships, educational quality, and staff stability.
 Key concern

-The board did not provide an immediate response to her specific concerns during the public comment section.
+The speaker was allowed to speak, but the board did not provide a direct response during the public comment period.

 Erica Casanelli